Tested_Hardware_Wallets.webp

 Trezor Safe 5

-Black Seed Ink Research Labs pick:
+Black Seed Ink Research Labs Pick: Trezor Safe 5

 What we like:

-2. Easily store XRP, XLM, SOL, ETH, BTC, and ERC20 tokens, Solana tokens.
+• Broad asset support - XRP, XLM, SOL, ETH, BTC, ERC20 tokens, and Solana tokens.

 What we don’t like: